JuhiPathak23/Bull-Bear-Insights/README.md

 ## 🔍 What is EDA?

-Exploratory Data Analysis (EDA) is a crucial step in data analysis that involves summarizing and visualizing data to uncover patterns, anomalies, and insights.
+Exploratory Data Analysis (EDA) is a crucial step in data analysis that involves summarizing and visualizing data to uncover patterns, anomalies, & insights.
 Promoted by John Tukey, EDA helps in forming hypotheses and preparing data for further modeling.
 It includes checking assumptions, handling missing values, and transforming variables.

 ### Types of EDA: